About me

 Training, qualifications & experience

-Alongside private practice, I work in hospital-based mental health settings, supporting adults with a wide range of emotional and psychological difficulties.
-My approach is truly integrative—drawing from person-centred therapy, CBT, and DBT-informed tools.
+Alongside my private practice, I continue to work within hospital and specialist mental health services, supporting adults with a wide range of emotional and psychological difficulties.
+I maintain regular clinical supervision and ongoing professional development in line with professional standards.

 Member organisations